Ohio solar project will benefit low-income communities

 The foundation leased the project site from the port authority for a nominal amount.
 Local solar manufacturer First Solar, development firm GEM Energy, and other suppliers agreed to donate or discount modules, equipment and construction services.
 And Dana entered into a long-term power purchase agreement for the facility’s output for its 300,000-square-foot axle assembly plant.

-“Siting of this project, while [it] was challenging to design, was a great use of the property,” said Jason Slattery, director of solar operations at GEM Energy, a turnkey solar development firm within the Toledo-based Rudolf Libbe Group.
+“Siting of this project, while [it] was challenging to design, was a great use of the property,” said Jason Slattery, director of solar operations at GEM Energy, a turnkey solar development firm within the Toledo-based Rudolph Libbe Group.
 Among other things, the embedments are deeper.
 The solar panel modules sit higher off the ground.
 And all electrical equipment, such as inverters and transformers, will be on elevated platforms.

 Construction of the solar array is underway, and the project is visible to thousands of cars passing along Interstate 75 each day.

-Note: Correction: GEM Energy is a turnkey solar development firm within the Toledo-based Rudolph Libbe Group.
-The name of the construction firm was misspelled in a previous version of this article.